About Sunflower Foundation

 After years of sharing space and relocating, in 2015, the foundation found the perfect place on which to make its future home.
 Inspired by the concept known as social purpose real estate, the foundation purchased 13.5 acres of land near Wanamaker Road and Southwest Sixth Avenue in northwest Topeka that formerly was the home to the Menninger Foundation (1959-2002) and the Security Benefit Association (1892-1954).
 The foundation’s plan involved renovating and restoring two century-old buildings on the property.

 Six years later, in October 2021, the foundation opened the Sunflower Nonprofit Center in the location known as “Healing Hill.”
 Serving as the home for the foundation’s corporate office, the Nonprofit Center is an extension of the foundation’s mission.
-The center offers state-of-the-art meeting and conference space, a soon-to-open shared workspace environment, and additional resources that support the needs of nonprofits, charitable organizations, and public agencies whose work aligns with the foundation’s mission.
+The center offers state-of-the-art meeting and conference space and additional resources that support the needs of nonprofits, charitable organizations, and public agencies whose work aligns with the foundation’s mission.

 Healing Hill, as it has become known, has a long history of innovative and comprehensive health care.
 The staff and board of Sunflower Foundation feel fortunate that we have been given the opportunity to breathe new life into this historic landmark and re-imagine it as a collaborative space for learning and innovation.
 Our investment in the health and overall well-being of Kansans aligns well with the history of Healing Hill, and it serves as a reminder of the pioneer spirit that is so much a part of our state’s heritage.